tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 {{% tip %}}
-Note that a low R-squared value does not necessarily indicate a poor model, and a high R-squared value does not necessarily imply a good model.
+Note that a low R-squared value does not necessarily indicate a poor model and a high R-squared value does not necessarily imply a good model.
 Interpret these values in the context of your specific model.
 {{% /tip %}}